{{org_field_logo}}

 Handling Media Inquiries

-If any staff member is contacted by a journalist, media representative, or content creator, they must:
+If any member of staff is approached by a journalist, broadcaster, photographer, blogger, influencer, content creator or other external party seeking comment, they must:

 Media During Incidents